EricaD07/Mocha-Melt/README.md

 - Home: Linhan, Ashley
 - About: Ashley
 - Menu: Erica
-- Contact: Weiyi
+- Reserve: Weiyi

 JS
-- Ashley, Erica, Weiyi
+- All

 ## AI Usage
 -  Generated filler paragraphs in the site